leon-thomm/ryvencore/README.md

-**ryvencore is not 100% ready yet, there's still some work to do**

-Salut! rvencore is a Qt based framework for building flow-based visual scripting editors for Python.
+rvencore is a framework for building flow-based visual scripting editors for Python.
 It comes from the Ryven project and will be the foundation for future Ryven versions amongst other editors. ryvencore lets you create Ryven-like editors which you then can optimize for specific domains.
+It provides a backend structure that enables a range of useful features and the GUI for the flows.

 ### Installation